LEADERSHIP

 It was then that I started my ongoing tradition of performing original research into growth stocks, market trends and market psychology.

 My independent research was worth all the effort.
-The strategy generated annualized net returns of 32% from May 2003 until February 2014.
-We had a good run.
+We had a good 11-year run.

-I put together a new firm, Klein Securities Group, in line with the new requirements of the Dodd Frank Act.
+Then, I formed a new firm, Klein Securities Group, in line with the new requirements of the Dodd Frank Act.
 For several years leading up to February 2014, our firm was testing various option trading strategies.
-We had a test account that was research based, and had proven to achieve excellent performance.
+We had a test account that was research based and had achieved excellent performance.
 We optimized that strategy and incorporated it into Klein Securities Group.
 Ultimately, the stock component of the strategy did very well.
 But the options component proved extremely volatile.

 This bump in the road was a pivotal moment in my career.